-With hundreds of systems in use, 5 Star Yelp reviews and literally no customer complaints, here's what just some of our customers are saying...
+With hundreds of systems in use, 5 Star Yelp reviews and literally no returns or customer complaints, here's what just some of our customers are saying...

 Before installing SolaRVector, we usually left our panels flat for short stays, mostly due to laziness!
 Now, not only can we quickly and effortlessly tilt them, we can adjust their angles for our latitude, the time of year and the time of day.
 We simply raise them until their output peaks on our solar charge controller, and we're done!

 In the past, we never considered tilting our panels in the summer, or at full hook-up sites, but we're at a full hook-up site now and believe it or not, we're saving money on electricity by tilting our panels.
 Here's how...
 We're facing south, which means our panels tilt to the west, but because it's so easy to tilt them, we raise them after the sun passes overhead, and follow the sun as it sets